rxtender/user-manual/docs/get_started.md

 You can see here that 2 stream arguments are provided to rxtender: es2015.stream and es2015_rxjs.stream.
-The first one generates generic es2015 stream bindings while the second ones directly implements functions to create RxJS Observables(The createCounterObservable function that we used to create the stream).
+The first one generates generic es2015 stream bindings while the second one generates constructor functions for RxJS Observables (The createCounterObservable function that we used to create the stream).
 To generate the code, install npm dependencies and run rxtender:

 ```shell